Congress of the People (Trinidad and Tobago): 2015 General Elections Fallout

-The Congress of the People (COP) was a partner party within the People's Partnership coalition which contested the 2015 general elections in Trinidad & Tobago.
-However, the COP contested eight (8) seats, but was only able to secure the St. Augustine seat, which was held by its political leader, Mr. Prakash Ramadhar.
-As a result of their election defeat at the polls, the COP together with the United National Congress (UNC) formed the opposition.
+The COP remained as a partner party within the People's Partnership coalition which contested the 2015 general elections in Trinidad & Tobago held on 7 September 2015.
+The COP contested eight (8) seats; however, the Partnership government lost the election with all COP candidates being defeated at the polls save and except the UNC stronghold constituency of St. Augustine, which was held by its political leader, Prakash Ramadhar.
+The COP together with the United National Congress (UNC) went on to form the Opposition of Trinidad & Tobago.